farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 Finally copy paste `./build_support_aar_with_docker.sh` and run it.

-Now procedure runs, responde "Yes" to Google's License agreement and neccessary libraries are downloaded.
+Now procedure runs, respond "Yes" to Google's License agreement and neccessary libraries are downloaded.

 After 5-10 minutes build will be successful.